fzyzcjy/flutter_rust_bridge/book/src/feature/item_type.md

 }
 ```

-You could use raw `ItemType` Id, or use It in Model.
+You can use the Id, or you can use the Id in the Model.
 But ItemType in Generic is not supported yet.(like `SyncReturn<Id>`)